 Still, there are some nutrients present and almond milk has some other interesting benefits too.
 Almond milk is also versatile.
 You can use it with your cereal, make smoothies with it, or even prepare almond milk cocktails.

 Read on to see the positive features of almond milk and the negative ones.
 Then you can decide for yourself.
-If you end up deciding that almond milk isn’t quite right for you, don’t worry, there are plenty of other options, like coconut milk and soy milk.
+If you end up deciding that almond milk isn’t quite right for you, don’t worry, there are plenty of other options, like coconut milk, soy milk, and other milk substitutes.

 - Benefits Of Almond Milk